grafbase/grafbase/crates/engine/query-solver/src/solve/steiner_tree/README.md

 ## Overview

 The Query Solver uses the GreedyFLAC algorithm to find a good query resolution paths in GraphQL federation.
-This algorithm solves the Directed Steiner Tree problem - finding the minimum-cost tree that connects a root node to all required terminal nodes in a directed graph.
+This algorithm solves the Directed Steiner Tree problem - finding the minimum-weight tree that connects a root node to all required terminal nodes in a directed graph.

 ## The Water Flow Analogy

 FLAC (FLow Algorithm Computation) uses an intuitive water flow metaphor to build the Steiner tree:

 1. **Terminals as Water Sources**: Each terminal node acts as a water source, continuously pouring water at 1 unit/second
-2. **Edges as Pipes**: Each edge has a capacity equal to its cost/weight
+2. **Edges as Pipes**: Each edge has a capacity equal to its weight
 3. **Saturation**: When an edge is completely filled with water, it becomes "saturated" and part of the solution
 4. **Flow Propagation**: Water flows backward through the graph (from terminals toward the root) until reaching the root